 #5: Evaluate if the Ghostwriter can Portray Your Style and Voice

-Similar to actors who play a certain character, ghostwriters have to carefully choose their style, voice, tone, words, and rhythm as well.
+Similar to actors who play a certain character, ghostwriters have to carefully choose their style, voice, writing ability, tone, words, and rhythm as well.

 No matter whether or not you have a established voice, tone, or style – it is the responsibility of a ghost to determine, capture, and establish your voice when they start working on your project.
 However, this is only applicable for fictional projects.

-When you are hiring for a non-fiction task, you have to be really careful.
-The blog or book should read like YOU are talking to the readers.
+When you are hiring a non-fiction writers task, you have to be really careful.
+The book should read like YOU are talking to the readers.
 So, there should be connection – and, it is only possible if the voice in the writing belongs to you.